 6. Any “holding” container will work, and sometimes, none at all is needed.

 My Wonder Oven pillows are the type which are loosely filled (floppy), usually requiring a container to hold them in order to compress them up against whatever I’m cooking with.
-My container of choice for this is an 18 gallon bin, widely available at discount stores such as Target or Wal-Mart for under $10.

 Also, while I appreciate having a lid for the holding container– as it keeps my children from getting into whatever I’m cooking — again, a lid isn’t necessary for it to work.